Veer2401/Veer2401/README.md

 ### 🔹 Database Visualiser

+A modern, visual MySQL database design tool that lets you create, manage, and visualize database schemas with an intuitive drag-and-drop interface.
+No SQL expertise required.

 ### 🔹 TaleHue
-*TaleHue is a modern web application designed for creating, sharing, and exploring AI-generated stories and images.
+TaleHue is a modern web application designed for creating, sharing, and exploring AI-generated stories and images.
 Built with Next.js and integrated with Firebase, tale-hue offers a seamless experience for users to generate creative content, interact with a community, and manage their profiles securely.*